sandersb725/hacking-codehs/README.md

 Today, we will be tricking the codehs.com code editor into giving us access to the kernel and running graphical programs.
 This process only takes a very miniscule understanding of Python, a decent understanding of Linux and Bash prgrams (like `wget` and `tar`), a CodeHS account, and the willingness to go against the EXTREMELY low FPS rate.

 #### NOTE: I do NOT permit the use of this to get around school or work restrictions.
 I am not responsible if anything happens to you or your peers.
-Proceed.
+Run all commands and programs cautiously.

 ## Getting started
 You will start by making a simple program that gives you access to the kernel using Bash.
 Go to CodeHS.
 Create your program.
 Type this into your code editor: